The person who strikes first and who does it decisively has a clear advantage.

 Exercises to strengthen your Survivor Mentality

-Practice Positive Outlook: Be deliberate about a "can-do attitude" in everyday life.
+Practice Positive Outlook or Neutral Mindset: Be deliberate about a "can-do attitude" in everyday life, or at least eliminate verbalizing negative thoughts and attitudes.
 Be conscious about what CAN be accomplished versus what you cannot do.

 Grow you Mental Toughness: Practice stepping out of your comfort zone.
 Be deliberate about setting goals, accomplishing new things and recognizing those accomplishments each day.